SoftUni/Programming-Basics-Book-JS-EN/chapter-05-loops.md

 # Chapter 5.1.
 Loops (Repetitions)

-In this chapter we will introduce the **repeat blocks of commands**, also known as "**loops**".
-We will write a number of loops, using the **`for`** operator in its simplest form.
+In this chapter, we will introduce the **repeat blocks of commands**, also known as "**loops**".
+We will write a set of loops, using the **`for`** operator in its simplest form.
 Finally, we will solve a few practical problems that require repetition of commands, using loops.

 ## Video